petersieg/minipro/README.md

 ## Building

 Build instructions for openSUSE have been added to the official repository and are no longer available here.
+Otherwise:

 sudo apt-get install build-essential pkg-config git libusb-1.0-0-dev fakeroot debhelper dpkg-dev